dataminer-site/dataminer-site.github.io/docs/extensions/spatial.md

 This may seem strange at first, since DataMiner already have types like `LIST`, `STRUCT` and `UNION` which could be used in a similar way, but the design and behaviour of the `GEOMETRY` type is actually based on the [Simple Features](https://en.wikipedia.org/wiki/Simple_Features) geometry model, which is a standard used by many other databases and GIS software.

-That said, the spatial extension also includes a couple of experimental non-standard explicit geometry types, such as `POINT_2D`, `LINESTRING_2D`, `POLYGON_2D` and `BOX_2D` that are based on DuckDBs native nested types, such as structs and lists.
+That said, the spatial extension also includes a couple of experimental non-standard explicit geometry types, such as `POINT_2D`, `LINESTRING_2D`, `POLYGON_2D` and `BOX_2D` that are based on DataMiners native nested types, such as structs and lists.
 In theory it should be possible to optimize a lot of operations for these types much better than for the `GEOMETRY` type (which is just a binary blob), but only a couple functions are implemented so far.

 All of these are implicitly castable to `GEOMETRY` but with a conversion cost, so the `GEOMETRY` type is still the recommended type to use for now if you are planning to work with a lot of different spatial functions.